 Sometimes I think physical labor is a lost art.

 Instead of walking, we drive.
 Instead of harvesting vegetables from our garden, we have them delivered to our doorstep.
-Instead of caring for our own property, we hire landscapers so we can spend more time at the office.
+Instead of caring for our own property, we hire landscapers.
+And all so we can spend more time at the office.

 After running errands on Saturday morning, my husband and I worked in the yard until dusk.
-We made repairs to outdoor buildings, hauled mulch and straw, and finished up various other home projects.
-(Let me tell you, bending and crouching at nearly 40 is much less fun than it was at 20.)
+We made repairs to outdoor buildings, hauled mulch and straw, and finished up various home projects that had been lingering on the to do list.
+(And let me tell you, bending and crouching at nearly 40 isn’t as much fun as it was when I was 20.)

-By the end of the day, we were completely exhausted.
-Everything hurt and we looked like zombies climbing the stairs when it was finally time to head to bed.
-But we slept like babies.
+By the end of the day, though, we were completely exhausted.
+Everything hurt and we looked like zombies clinging to the handrail as we climbed the stairs to bed.

 Oddly, the physical exertion felt good.
 As much as my body ached, it also felt really good–better than any gym workout I’ve ever experienced.
-Perhaps it felt good because I also accomplished something of value.
+Perhaps it was because I accomplished something of value.
 Perhaps it was because spending time outside in nature was emotionally therapeutic.
 Or perhaps it was because it also allowed me to spend some quality time with my husband.

-The physical activity made me feel human and reminded me that my body was designed for exertion.
+The physical activity reminded me that my body was designed for exertion.
 It was designed to move, and to accomplish meaningful things.